jojo157/FundCentreGame/README.md

 ![Firefox browser message](Assets/IMAGES/firefoxAlertMessageIssue.png)
 To prevent this happening, I did some searching online to see what other developers have done to obtain the same functionality.
 I discovered that a modal dialog could be used to keep the message window consistent across browsers and prevent the built in security features from confusing the game user.
 To achieve this, I used Bootstraps Modal.
 I reviewed this on all browsers and the display is more user friendly and appears the same across browsers.

 - On Internet Explorer 11 (IE 11) on the home page the buttons are not distibuted with the flex column css styling and sit on top of each other.
-I firstly used [autoprefixer](https://autoprefixer.github.io/) to to add vendor prefixes to increase browser compability.
+I firstly used [autoprefixer](https://autoprefixer.github.io/) to add vendor prefixes to increase browser compability.
 After checking caniuse.com, I relaised that the spacing used not compatible on IE. I targeted IE with a specific media query to give the home page a similar layout and this fixed the problem.

 - On IE11 , the modals were not working at all.
 I added a meta tag to improve compability.
 I read that the fade class is not compatible with IE11.
 After removing the class, the modal was still not appearing.
 I debugged the issue by changing the display to show for the button and when click the modal appears.
 Further testing shows my jquery files are causing the issue.
 As my only access to Internet explorer is through my work computer, with security settings I did not have access to the console on IE. I continued to trial and test other possible known compability issues using stack overflow.
 This was still proving difficult without being able to pinpoint the issue.